Lionsberg/lionsberg-wiki/Lionsberg System Design/The Way/Concepts and Ideas/Autonomy.md

 # Autonomy

-[[Autonomy]] refers to the capacity of an Agent to in accordance with the dictates of their own self-government.
+[[Autonomy]] refers to the capacity of an Agent to think, speak, and act in accordance with the dictates of their own [[Self Governance]].